 Fill out the below pre-application form that will determine your eligibility for a grant.
 If you qualify, you will receive an email that provides a link to the full application.
 PC users are encouraged to use Google Chrome, and it is recommended that Mac users use Safari.

 - Documentation demonstrating negative impact of COVID19 to your business (e.g., late notices, past due bills, layoff/furlough notices, etc.)

 - 2019 tax return, personal and business, including IRS Form 941 (please submit 2018 tax returns if you haven’t filed 2019)

 - Current record of financial condition of the business, including a profit & loss statement and balance sheet

 - Proposed six-month budget for use of funds (If you received funding from the U.S. Small Business Administration’s PPP and/or EIDL programs, you cannot claim funds to be used for the same expenditures.)

 - Proof of ownership of business, including any disadvantaged status (certification not required)

-Once all documents are received from an applicant, Grant Specialists will review the application and complete summary sheet for the Review Committee, a seven-person committee made up of Economic Development staff, METCO Board members and community members with banking and community development expertise.
+Once all documents are received from an applicant, Grant Specialists will review the application and complete summary sheet for the Review Committee, a six-person committee made up of Economic Development staff, METCO Board members and community members with banking and community development expertise.
 The committee will meet weekly to review and approve grant applications.
 The Review Committee meets every Thursday at 2 p.m.
 For a list of approved grants, click here.